astaba/netja_recipes/README.md

 ### 😩 json-server dev dependency

-At start up data seem the pop up out of no where in spite in spite of:
+At start up data seem the pop up out of no where in spite of:

 - 😬 NO globally installed json-server
 - 😤 NO spinning json-server, 4000 port not running